The Science Behind Insentials

 ×5

-higher diabetes risk with fatty liver disease⁷
+higher diabetes risk with fatty liver⁷

 Up to 80%

-of fasting glucose regulated by the liver⁸
+from fasting glucose regulated by the liver⁸

 500+

-functions performed by the liver every day
+functions performed by the liver per day

-Fatty liver disease is often reversible in early stages.
+Fatty liver disease is often reversible in its early stages.
 A weight loss of 5–10% can reduce liver fat by up to 30%⁹

 Love your liver, lose the weight.